KiritoFH/Agentic_AI_Workshop_3/3-workshop/README.md

 This project demonstrates a multi-agent AI system simulating a vibrant Singapore wet market.
 The system leverages agentic AI architecture to coordinate multiple agents with distinct personas and capabilities.
 Each agent interacts, communicates, and collaborates to achieve a shared goal: simulating a lively wet market discussion while demonstrating tool usage and summarization.
+As my father owns a vegetable stall, wanted to find out if the AI knows what time is best to go wet market.

 ## Set up